Talk With Your Kids About Tobacco: 5 Tips to Get You Started

 - LEAD BY EXAMPLE.
 Children of parents who use tobacco are more likely to try it themselves.
 If you use tobacco, don’t do it in your child’s presence, and definitely don’t leave it anywhere that they can get it.
 Better yet, set a healthy example by quitting with FREE help from the Oklahoma Tobacco Helpline.
 Click here.

-View tips on talking to your kids about tobacco use.
+View tips on talking with your kids about tobacco use.

 Click here for more information about the dangers of tobacco and the impact you can have.